jprichardson/cooking-recipes/README.md

-Deliciou recipes that I've tried.
+Delicious recipes that I've tried.